legluondunet/MyLittleLutrisScripts/Dead Space/README.md

-# Dead Space - GOG - Wine
+# Dead Space - GOG
 ### Description:
 - multilingual: during installation, you can choose the language used for menus and subtitles between English (default), French, German, Italian and Spanish
 - This game does not support very well Alt+Tab.
 Workaround: use Gamescope